-What if I told you that you could beat your winter blues, feel on top of your game and all you have to do is take a vitamin?
+What if I told you that you could beat your winter blues, heal your pelvic floor, feel on top of your game and all you have to do is take a vitamin?
 You might be thinking this is too good to be true, but read on…

 Being the hypochondriac that I am, I thought I was dying from some deadly illness.
 So I went to my natural doctor and said what the hell is going on with me.
 I’m losing my mind and I can’t remember things and I can’t concentrate on my work.
 My doctor ran a battery of blood tests and here’s what we found.
 I had a severe Vitamin D deficiency that was creating havoc in my life, emotions and on my immune system.
 A deficiency in Vitamin D is serious business and everyone should check themselves.
 So I decided to go deep into all things Vitamin D for my tribe and this blog is worth the read 🙂

 75-90% of all Americans are suffering from Vitamin D deficiency.
 That's almost the whole country!
 Vitamin D is not like other vitamin, it has a very unique influence on our genes.
 Vitamin D has an epigenetic influence on the body, regulating up to 2,000 human genes or roughly 10 % of our genetic code.
 So if you want to control your gene expression take your Vitamin D and keep it at optimal levels.